namuol/react-seamstress/WHY.md

 ## Why make this?

-1. I needed a better way to provide styling hooks into components that have a complex set of states.
+1. I needed a better way to provide styling hooks into components that have a complex set of states and sub-components.
 2. The declarativeness of pseudo-selectors (i.e. `:hover`, `:disabled`) is one of the most powerful things about CSS.
 3. Components are much more than the DOM primitives they're comprised of, so **why limit ourselves to CSS's default set of pseudo-selectors?**